• Battery Cube

 12 With some of the scrap from the printer paper, make a small cylinder to glue in the center of the circle.

-13 Glue down the cylinder, and four or more LEGO figures spaced evenly around the circle.
+13 Glue down the cylinder, and four or more bricks spaced evenly around the circle.
 Make their movements distinctly different so that the change is easily visible.

 14 Place four full connectors into a 40-tooth gear forming a rectangle (two connectors on two opposite sides of the gear).